FR

 Exam Development And Validation

-Every exam has a “pass mark”, which is the total percentage score you must reach to pass.
-Anyone who achieves this mark passes the exam, and there is no limit to the number of candidates who can pass.
+Every exam has a “pass mark”, which is the total percentage score a candidate must reach to pass.
+Anyone who achieves this mark passes the exam, there is no limit to the number of candidates who can pass.

 Setting the Pass Mark